 Joining a new team should be fun, informative and give your teammates a sense of support.
 GreetBot gives you a variety of tools to achieve just that.

 There are two main ways of greeting new joiners with GreetBot: via direct messages and via channel messages.
-Generally speaking, direct messages are a great tool for sharing guidelines, contact information and resources, whereas channel messages help introduce new joiners to existing team members and vice versa.
+Generally speaking, direct messages are a great tool for sharing guidelines, contact information and resources, whereas channel messages help introduce new joiners to existing team members.

-The first thing GreetBot will ask after installation is which of these two options you would like to configure for your team.
-Depending on how many members you already have, how many new teammates you expect to welcome in the future, and how busy your workspace usually gets you may choose to configure either just a direct message, one or several channel messages, or both.
+The first thing GreetBot will ask after installation is which one of these two options you would like to configure for your team.
+Depending on how many members your workspace already has, how many new teammates you expect to welcome in the future, and how busy your workspace usually gets you may choose to configure either just a direct message, one or several channel messages, or both.

 The most effective (and the most popular!) way to greet new members is to send them a direct message after they join.
 This is often the very first message they will see upon signing in, giving you the perfect opportunity to make a great first impression and tell your new teammates everything they need to know to hit the ground running.

 Typically, the kind of information that you might like to share would cover some of the following areas: